Homeschooling in North Dakota

 North Dakota Homeschool Field Trips

 Homeschooling has many benefits, but the one benefit that most homeschoolers seem to enjoy the most is being able to take field trips anytime, anywhere.
 North Dakota is rich with historical, natural, and cultural places to visit.
 If you’ve decided to pursue homeschooling because of the flexibility and opportunity to enrich learning beyond traditional methods, take it a step further and check out our field trips ideas in North Dakota!
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.

 North Dakota Standardized Testing and Test Prep